Ruchita-0310/Diatom_consortium_genomics/README.md

 - Hi C edges represent proximity ligation support under the filtering criteria used and should not be interpreted as direct ecological interaction or mutualism.
 - Organelle contigs are separate DNA molecules and are not expected to scaffold automatically into the nuclear contact network.
 - Candidate mitochondrial contig assignments remain provisional.
+- Reciprocal best hits are conservative putative homology indicators and are not proof of one to one orthology.
+- Absence of an RBH is not proof that a homolog is absent from a reference species.
+- Deer Lake ORF expression percentiles are calculated only within the 87,621 quantified Deer Lake ORFs and are not cross species expression values.
+- Plastid encoded genes are not interpreted from the nuclear proteome RBH matrix.